dotnet/roslyn/docs/features/open-generic-names-in-nameof.md

 The explanation for this grammar change would be as follows:

-> The last second form of nameof-expression consists of a nameof keyword followed by a parenthesized unbound-type-name.
+> The last form of nameof-expression consists of a nameof keyword followed by a parenthesized unbound-type-name.
 The meaning of an unbound-type-name is determined as follows:

 > •	Convert the sequence of tokens to a expression by replacing each generic-dimension-specifier with a type-argument-list having the same number of commas and the keyword object as each type-argument.

 > The meaning of the named-entity of a nameof-expression is the meaning of it as an expression; that is, either as a simple-name, a base-access or a member-access.
-However, where the lookup described in §7.6.3 and §7.6.5 results in an error because an instance member was found in a static context, a nameof-expression produces no such error
+However, where the lookup described in §7.6.3 and §7.6.5 results in an error because an instance member was found in a static context, a nameof-expression produces no such error.

+> Additionally, if an unbound-type-name is specified, and it contains dots, only the last identifier in the is allowed to refer to a non-type-member.
+All other identifiers in the dotted name must refer to namespaces or types.

 ##### Semantic Model Details
 This change produces some interesting cases for the semantic model.
 For example (as raised by Neal) what should the SemanticModel produce for the following: